harvardinformatics/IggyTools/IggyTools/docs/index.rst

 To run an hourly cron job which runs seqprep on new runs, add the following line to your crontab file:
     ``0 * * * * /n/informatics/iggy/IggyTools/iggytools/bin/cron_seqprep.sh``

+Once a run has begun processing, seqprep_seen.txt will be written to the run folder.
+If you want the cron job to process a run again, delete this file from the run's primray_data folder.

+To see current state of a processing run, look at log.txt in its log folder:

+/n/informatics_external/seq/seqprep_log/<run_name>

+If you started processing with the seqprep, be sure to add the suffix that you passed to seqprep to the log folder name.

 Notes
 ------